mcao516/rej-summ/README.md

 ```

 # Running the Code on Your Own Data
 To run the code on your own data, first make sure that the data is formatted as one document/summary per line.
-Then, you need to run ``preprocessing.py`` to generate a mask file that contains the entity position information.
+Then, binarize your data following the steps here: https://github.com/mcao516/rej-summ/tree/main/examples/bart.
+You also need to run ``preprocessing.py`` to generate a mask file that contains the entity position information.

 # License